Beautician keeps working as she celebrates 101st birthday

-MEMPHIS, Tenn. — Callie Terrell was the oldest working beautician in Tennessee on her 100th birthday last year.
+MEMPHIS, Tenn.
+(NEXSTAR)— Callie Terrell was the oldest working beautician in Tennessee on her 100th birthday last year.

 Now her 101st birthday is here, and she’s wiser, sassier and still a busy bee.